The video’s first-person perspective may not have revealed the identity of the man

 From her vantage point, she easily found the lights and commotion of the political rally a few blocks up, dozens of shadows playing across the nearby buildings.
 With that as her frame of reference, she scanned the surrounding area until she found three bodies obscured in shadow manhandling a fourth down a small alley.
-Two of the men pushed their captive through the back door of a machine shop a block up from Alex’s position, leaving a single man outside to guard the door.
+Two of the men pushed their captive through the back door of a machine shop a block up from Alex’s position, leaving a single man on guard outside.

 The garage was lined with metal-working equipment including acetylene torches and arc welders.
 A stripped ZVX Turbocharger sat in the center of the floor, getting its mangled roll cage reinforced after a crazy weekend in the desert.
 The driver’s-side door was removed and the sporty bucket seat was sitting beside it.
-The twenty-two year old college activist Zack Gunn was thrown backwards onto its black cushion and safety harness.
+Zack Gunn, the vocal young college activist, was thrown backwards onto the black cushion and safety harness.

 The two knights standing over him wore the traditional red cape covering their right shoulder, concealing their arm.
 The man that approached Gunn had light brown hair cut diagonally to the back left and close to the scalp on the sides.
-The diamond badge on his right lapel had a bronze star on the pitcher’s mound rather than the four bases, which was customary for the Diamond Knights.
-The badge said he was a captain in the Royal Guard, the unit charged with protecting the Diamond Family.
+The diamond badge on his right lapel had a bronze star on the pitcher’s mound rather than the four bases, which was customary for Drake’s Diamond Knights.
+It indicated that he was a captain in the Royal Guard, the unit charged with protecting the Diamond Family.